LuckyP86H/Gif-Tastic-Dynamic/README.md

 * use JavaScript and jQuery to change the HTML of your site.

-**Instructions**
+## Instructions:

 1. Create an array of strings, each one related to a topic that interests you.
 Save it to a variable called `topics`.

-        ## make a list of people with different titles or roles
+ - make a list of people with different titles or roles

 2. Take the topics in this array and create buttons in the HTML.

-        ## using a loop that appends a button for each string in the array.
+ - using a loop that appends a button for each string in the array.

 3. When the user clicks on a button, the page should grab 10 static, non-animated gif images from the GIPHY API and place them on the page.